rejuvenate/lovelace-horizon-card/README.md

 ### HACS

 1. Make sure the [HACS](https://github.com/custom-components/hacs) component is installed and working.
-1. Search for "Horizon Card" or `lovelace-horizon-card` in HACS and install thelatest version.
+1. Search for "Horizon Card" or `lovelace-horizon-card` in HACS and install the latest version.

 ### Manual Installation